Franck Goddio

-Franck Goddio (born 1947 in Casablanca, Morocco) is a French underwater archaeologist who, in 2000, discovered the city of Thonis-Heracleion 7 km off the Egyptian shore in Aboukir Bay.
+Franck Goddio (born 1947) is a French underwater archaeologist who, in 2000, discovered the city of Thonis-Heracleion 7 km off the Egyptian shore in Aboukir Bay.
 He led the excavation of the submerged site of Canopus and of the ancient harbour of Alexandria (Portus Magnus), including Antirhodos Island.
 He has also excavated ships in the waters of the Philippines, significantly the Spanish galleon San Diego.

 Biography

-Goddio received degrees in mathematics and statistics from the École Nationale de la Statistique et de l'Administration Économique in Paris.
+Goddio was born in Casablanca, Morocco.
+He received degrees in mathematics and statistics from the École Nationale de la Statistique et de l'Administration Économique in Paris.
 He was employed as an advisor to national and international organizations and various governments for over 15 years.

 In the early 1980s, he decided to focus on underwater archaeology.
 In 1987, he founded the Institut Européen d'Archéologie Sous-Marine (IEASM) in Paris.

 In his work in detecting and recovering ancient shipwrecks and searching for the remains of sunken cities, Goddio developed a systematic approach to underwater archaeology.
 He has found or excavated over a dozen sunken ships of historic importance, which had been resting on the ocean bed for hundreds of years.
 Among them are junks dating from the 11th to the 15th centuries, the Spanish galleon San Diego and San José (1694), Napoleon Bonaparte's flagship Orient and two East Indiamen: Griffin (1761) and Royal Captain, lost in 1773.

 Goddio adheres to strict archaeological standards during the exploration and excavation phases, and closely cooperates with national and local authorities, leading archaeological experts and institutions.
 In 2003, in co-operation with Oxford University, he helped to found the Oxford Centre for Maritime Archaeology (OCMA).
 In 2009, he was appointed a senior visiting lecturer in the School of Archaeology at Oxford University.
 In the same year, he received the French Legion of Honour (Légion d'Honneur).
 In 2018, he became visiting professor in maritime archaeology at Oxford University.

 Goddio's research projects have been financed by the Hilti Foundation since 1996.
 He has written several books and scientific articles, reporting on research projects and excavations.
 Several TV documentaries have also been produced and aired throughout the world.
 In addition, various exhibitions have presented the finds and made them accessible to a wide audience.
 The discovery of a cup inscribed with a reference (in Greek) to "Christ", dating from the 2nd century CE, received international publicity.